xqms/pcd_web_viewer/README.md

 testing, you can install [caddy] and run `caddy` in the repository.

-Visit `viewer.html?load=data/pointcloud.pcd` with your browser, where `data/pointcloud.pcd` is a binary PCD file relative to `viewer.html`.
+Visit `viewer.html?load=data/pointcloud.pcd` with your browser, where `data/pointcloud.pcd` is a binary or a ascii PCD file relative to `viewer.html`.

 License
 -------